Terry D. Johnson

 Terry D. Johnson has a master's degree in chemical engineering from MIT and is currently a Teaching Professor in the bioengineering department at UC Berkeley, giving students the tools that they will need to repair him as he gets (even) older.

 He teaches courses in a wide range of subjects, displaying a versatility that has prevented him from achieving any actual expertise.
 In 2010 he received the Golden Apple Award for Outstanding Teaching, and was one of the recipients of Berkeley's 2013 Distinguished Teaching Awards.
-If you've participated in iGEM recently, he's the dude wearing the tuxedo on stage at the awards ceremony.
 Terry is also co-author of the popular science book How to Defeat Your Own Clone (and other tips for surviving the biotech revolution) and is represented by the Linda Chester Literary Agency.

 When he is not generating PowerPoint slides, he can be found giving talks and panels at events like The Bad Ad Hoc Hypothesis Festival, Nerd Nite, Eureka!
 Science Comedy, Wondercon, and Silicon Valley Comic-con.
 He is available as a Science and Entertainment Exchange creative consultant, and is someone who will probably say yes if you'd like him to talk to people about science and engineering.

 "You look like Chris Evans, aka Captain America.
 Pre-transformation though ☹️.
 Or in between kind of like half."

 - A student evaluation